-The program places emphasis on working with clients in "real-world" situations.
-In select core courses and internships, students contract for work with clients, work with them on thumbnails and sketches, and complete high-end deliverables.
-In capstone courses, students craft print and multi-media portfolios and try them out in mock interviews with professionals in their fields.

-Students work under the direction of lead writers, documentation specialists or publication managers and while in the internship, students are exposed to the demands and constraints of the career in organizational settings.

-In COM 495, students are required to initiate and complete a documentation project for a domestic or international client; students work through the entire development process and produce some documentation for mass distribution.
-Students are required to work on site for 50% of this course.

-Additionally, in COM 499 students build an online and print portfolio of their work, which is later reviewed by the faculty and advisory board members in mock job interviews.
+The program emphasizes working with clients in professional situations.
+In select courses, students work with clients and complete quality deliverables.
+In capstone courses, students craft print and multi-media digital portfolios and present them in presentations and mock interviews with professionals in their fields.
+Students work under the direction of lead writers, documentation specialists or publication managers, and students are exposed to the demands and constraints of the career in organizational settings.
+In COM 495, students plan and complete a documentation project for a domestic or international client; students work through the entire development process and produce documentation for mass distribution.
+Additionally, in COM 499 students build an online and print portfolio of their work, which is later reviewed by the program's advisory board in mock job interviews and in end-of-semester presentations.
 This portfolio can then be used in job interviews.

-To qualify for an internship, seniors must have an overall cumulative average of at least a 2.0, a 3.0 in the major, and apply through Career Services.

-The general requirements for the B.S. degree in Communication and Information Design ensure that students have a basic knowledge of mathematics, science, behavorial/social science, computer science, and liberal arts.
-The required professional and technical communication courses provide students with communication skills as well as theoretical background.
-The career concentration gives students the expertise in a single field that an employer will expect.

-In response to the growing trend toward new media and graphic design, the program recently added a number of courses in these areas.
+Past student portfolios can be viewed from http://cid.sunvit.edu.